vxsh4d0w/Interactive-Info-Sharing/README.md

-# Interactive-Info-Sharing
+# Interactive Info-Sharing App
-This is a fork of [Info-Sharing](https://github.com/CyberSaiyanIT/InfoSharing/tree/master/CONTRIB/PRODUCER/scripts) with an interactive menu to create, push and poll your IoC.
+This is a fork of [InfoSharing](https://github.com/CyberSaiyanIT/InfoSharing/tree/master/CONTRIB/PRODUCER/scripts) with an interactive menu to create, push and poll your IoC.